 - W(i): Weight for NB-IoT paging carrier i.

 - W: Total weight of all NB-IoT paging carriers, i.e. W = W(0) + W(1) + … + W(Nn-1).
-If GWUS is configured, Total weight of all NB-IoT paging carriers configured with GWUS.
+If UE supports GWUS and GWUS is configured, Total weight of all NB-IoT paging carriers configured with GWUS.

 IMSI is given as sequence of digits of type Integer (0..9), IMSI shall in the formulae above be interpreted as a decimal integer number, where the first digit given in the sequence represents the highest order digit.